ISSUE: Instagram widget is returning an invalid or "unable to communicate" error, and/or not loading new images.

-How to use: If you opt to install use the Smash Balloon plugin, please add the code to a Custom HTML widget.
+How to use: If you opt to install the Smash Balloon plugin, please add the output code to a Custom HTML widget.
 The Custom HTML widget has added styling to ensure the Smash Balloon plugin looks good within our themes.

 - Read our article on how to install, set up, and customize the Smash Balloon Social Photo Feed

 - See a library of all empress theme widgets here